 Poster for a concert in April 1968

 As the history of this particular chamber ensemble shows, it is very difficult for three musicians with strong personalities, who are used to having their own musical approach, to establish a lasting relationship by exploring the rich but very demanding repertoire for piano trio.
 It is a fascinating adventure, on a human as well as musical level!
 You will find it here, described in four episodes, corresponding to the main phases of the trio’s experience.
-In addition, there is the presentation of the difficulties that any trio for piano, violin and cello has to face, and of how Istomin, Stern and Rose managed to deal with them.
-And finally there is the unpublished account of this adventure as written by Eugene Istomin in 1990.
+In addition, there is a summary of the difficulties that any trio for piano, violin and cello must confront, and of how Istomin, Stern and Rose managed to deal with them.
+Lastly, there is the unpublished account of this adventure, as written by Eugene Istomin in 1990.

 Many people considered Istomin to be the soul and mainspring of the Istomin-Stern-Rose Trio.
 Due to his close relationship with Casals, Busch and Serkin, he was also a living link to the two most famous trios of the first half of the twentieth century.
 Istomin stressed that the essential reason of their success was a mutual understanding, and even complicity: “Our basic unity on musical ideals never wavered – nor did our capacity to attain that most intimate of communications that musicians can have with one another.
 In later years, after long periods apart, it only took a few bars to re-ignite that un-learnable and un-rehearsable spark between us.”